 - How can I get a consulting job if I haven't done an internship?

 - My internship experience at EY-Parthenon

-5. Science, economics and business studies are the degrees of choice for would-be consultants
+5. Degrees of choice for would-be consultants

 What is important to you?

 More than half of students interested in consulting careers say that a good work/life balance is very important to them.
 Everyone expects to work hard in consulting, but the good news is that most employers try hard to make sure their employees have a good balance, and consulting is known for not having a ‘face-time’ culture.
 Think about your priorities.
 What sort of things are most important to you in the workplace, and who are the employers that can offer this to you?

 If you're keen to find out more about how you measure up against the compeition, consider taking the Graduate Benchmark test, to get an employer's eye-view on how your performance compares to that of your peers.